-On March 29, 2011, the Board of Directors held a special meeting wherein the change of par value of the shares of stock of the Company from Five Pesos (Php5.00) to One Peso (Php1.00), per share, was approved.
-This was subsequently ratified by the stockholders representing at least two-thirds (2/4) of the outstanding capital stock during the regular annual stockholders' meeting held on July 14, 2011.
+On March 29, 2011, the Board of Directors held a special meeting wherein the change of par value of the shares of stock of the Company from Five Pesos (Php5.00) to One Peso (Php1.00) per share was approved.
+This was subsequently ratified by the stockholders during the regular annual stockholders' meeting held on July 14, 2011.

-On March 28, 2016, the Board of Directors held a special meeting wherein the declassification of the shares of stock of the Parent Company from Common Class 'A" and Class "B" to Common Stock voting shares was approved.
-This was subsequently confirmed and ratified by the stockholders during regular annual stockholders' meeting on July 14, a.
-Mining a.1.
-Asphalt
+On March 28, 2016, the Board of Directors held a special meeting wherein the declassification of the shares of stock of the Parent Entity from Common Class 'A" and Class "B" to Common Stock voting shares was approved.
+This was subsequently confirmed and ratified by the stockholders during the regular annual stockholders' meeting held on July 14, 2016.

-The change of par value and the declassification of the Class "A" and Class "B" shares 2016. of stock into Common stock were approved by the SEC on February 10, 2017 while the PSE implemented the said changes on February 22, 2017.
+The change of par value and the declassification of the Class "A" and Class "B" shares of stock into Common stock were approved by the SEC on February 10, 2017 and PSE implemented the said changes on February 22, 2017.